open-component-model/ocm-website/content/en/mpas/getting_started.md

 **Note** The credentials should have access to GitHub packages.

-As part of step 2, a `service account` was created for the project.
+As part of step 2, a `serviceaccount` was created for the project.
 We will use this service account to provide the necessary permissions to pull from the `ghcr` registry.

 First, create a secret containing the credentials for the service account: